CounterCultureLabs/dumpscribe/README.md

 # TODO

-* Make unmuddle.py actually use the time offset written by dumpscribe
 * Add upstart script
-* Get rid of compile warnings related to xmlChar vs. char
+* Get rid of dumpscribe compile warnings related to xmlChar vs. char
-* Get rid of memory leaks
+* Get rid of dumpscribe memory leaks
 ** It looks like the obex downloads allocates memory that is never freed?

 # Bugs and limitations